 Hello, my dear educators!
-Have you ever wondered how can you teach very young learners and what are some effective games you can play?
-The next few posts will be guests posts from Nevena Živković, an amazing preschool teacher from Novi Sad, Serbia, who also teaches English to very young learners in a public preschool!
-She is not an English teacher and she completed a professional development program in order to teach them English.
+Have you ever wondered how you can teach very young learners and what are some effective games you can play?
+The next few posts will be guests from Nevena Živković, an amazing preschool teacher from Novi Sad, Serbia, who also teaches English to very young learners in a public preschool!
+She is not an English teacher, but she completed a professional development program to learn how to teach English to her preschoolers.
 Her games are shared unedited, as she wrote them!
-Nevena’s work is outstanding and her English level is brilliant for a person who learned English as a hobby!
+Nevena’s work is outstanding, and her English level is brilliant for a person who learned English as a hobby!

 Hit the picture

 We developed this game to assess the knowledge of the learners.
-We have paper cards that we use to draw pictures of words we learn in our new songs, games, stories, etc. If we have older children, they draw the cards.
+For example, we have paper cards to draw pictures of words we learn in our new songs, games, stories, etc. If we have older children, they draw the cards.
 If not, a teacher does it.
 You can also print flashcards from the internet.

-After singing a song or reading a story I tell them to draw pictures of new words.
-Then we put the flashcards in a circle and two children compete entering the circle with flycatchers, while the child standing outside the circle gives tasks to the other kids.
-In this activity, we have three children actively participating, and the others are outside the circle, waiting for their turn, singing songs that we use to choose another three players by counting.
+After singing a song or reading a story, I tell them to draw pictures of new words.
+Then we put the flashcards in a circle, and two children compete entering the circle with flycatchers while the child standing outside the circle gives tasks to the other kids.
+In this activity, we have three children actively participating.
+The others are outside the circle, waiting for their turn, singing songs to choose another three players by counting.

 Then what happens?

 When children get to their places, the child who gave the task has to recite a song.
 All the children in the circle are singing the song and the child that counts goes around the circle.
-With that one song, they choose the first player (when the song stops and the counting also stops on one child).
-They choose the other child the same way.
+They choose the first player (when the song stops and the counting also stop on one child).
+Then, they choose the other child the same way.
 They stay in the circle with flycatchers.

 This game also has its modification.
-When a small group of children is interested, we arrange the pictures on the table and the children move around the table singing a song.
+When a small group of children is interested, we arrange the pictures on the table, and the children move around the table singing a song.
 When the song stops, the teacher (or a child) asks for the word, and the child who first hits the picture with his palm is the winner.
-The game continues and it is interesting to move around the table, which additionally motivates the children to stay in the game
+The game continues, and it is interesting to move around the table, motivating the children to stay in the game.

 The magic box

-This game is played by two children by putting their hands in a magic box that has two holes provided for it, which contains toys or for example, fruits or vegetables.
+Two children play this game by putting their hands in a magic box that has two holes provided for it, which contains toys or, for example, fruits or vegetables.
 The teacher or the other child gives a task by saying which object they need to find in the box.
 If they take out the wrong item, the child is asked to say what he took out of the box.
 If the child pulls out the right item, he wins.
 Another child enters the game with the winner.
 The game is also great for assessment.

-She was the organizer and the presenter at a conference ’’Bunjarci’’ where she talked about teaching English to very young learners in a preschool setting.
+She was the organizer and the presenter at a conference,’’ Bunjarci’’, where she taught English to very young learners in a preschool setting.
 She enjoys using the NCT method of learning, and she also plays the guitar, sings, and acts in her classroom.
-Her next step is publishing a book related to learning about countries around the world through songs she developed.
+Her next step is to publish a book related to learning about countries worldwide through songs she developed.

 P.S.
 Further reading resources